yihui/yihui.org/content/pkg-formatR.md

 lm(y~x1+x2, data=data.frame(y=rnorm(100),x1=rnorm(100),x2=rnorm(100)))  ### a linear model
 1+1+1+1+1+1+1+1+1+1+1+1+1+1+1+1+1+1+1+1+1+1+1  # comment after a long line
-## here is a long long long long long long long long long long long long long comment which will be wrapped
+## here is a long long long long long long long long long long long long long comment that may be wrapped
 ```

 We can copy the above code to clipboard, and type `tidy_source(width.cutoff = 50)` to get: